DanPearce/CI_PP1_KathyCakes/README.md

 ## Website Features

 ### Navigation Bar & Footer
 - The navigation and footer sections can be found on all pages.
-These are here for ease of access around the site and to showcase social media sections at all times.
+These are here for ease of access around the site and to always showcase social media sections.
 - The nav bar is consistently placed at the top of the webpage for ease of access around the site.
 This is fixed into place no matter which page you visit!
 ![Nav-Bar](docs/features/feat-nav.png)
 ![Footer](docs/features/feat-foot.png)